Products

 How much does it cost?

 Costs depend on the size and location of the job.
 Experience shows FocalPoint costs are similar to traditional bioretention systems that treat the same volume of runoff, with the added benefit of a drastically smaller footprint.
-As a result, it also benefits from the lower maintenance costs of smaller-footprint solutions.
+As a result, it also benefits from the lower maintenance costs of smaller footprint solutions.
 Contact your local Ferguson Waterworks representative for local pricing.

 Cities, Counties, Regional, and State permitting authorities across the country, in at least 25 states and the District of Columbia, permit FocalPoint installations, including states that don’t have an ‘approved products’ list.
-States which do have an innovative technology/products list, and in which FocalPoint is accepted as a stand-alone water quality BMP or primary treatment practice include CT, DE, FL, MA, MD, ME, NH, NY, OH, PA, VA, VT, and WV.
+States which do have an innovative technology/products list, and in which FocalPoint is accepted as a stand-alone water quality BMP or primary treatment practice, include CT, DE, FL, MA, MD, ME, NH, NY, OH, PA, VA, VT, and WV.

 Can I purchase any of the components individually?

 FocalPoint is sold exclusively as a complete system.
-The components are tested together to guarantee compatibility, prevent problems, and ensure the installed system meets the performance specification.
+The components are tested together to guarantee compatibility, prevent problems, and ensure the system meets the performance specification.

 Are plants required to make the system work?